gvogt2023/Humor-Detection-Capstone/README.md

 ## Classification Modeling

+For this binary classification problem of selecting whether humor = 'true' or 'false' based on the clean text data, I analyzed 12 different models.

 1. Simple logistic regression model using TFIDF vectorization
 2. Logistic regression with lemmatization to test if lemmatization will help accuracy
 3. Support Vector Machines (SVM) model